-Young inspectors are young people who have volunteered to experience and inspect services delivered to children and young people, providing advice and recommendations on how those services can improve.
+Young inspectors are young people who inspect services delivered to children and young people, providing advice and recommendations on how those services can improve.

 As a young inspector you will:

-- Get to take part in fun and rewarding activities (chosen by the young inspectors themselves) twice a year;
+- Take part in fun and rewarding activities (chosen by the young inspectors themselves) twice a year;

-- Have an opportunity to make a positive difference to other young people in North Yorkshire;
+- Make a real difference to the lives of young people in North Yorkshire.